 Certain convictions excluded:

-Convictions for offenses of violence if misdemeanors of first degree (excluding Riot, Assault, Inciting to Violence and Inducing Panic)
+- Convictions for offenses of violence if misdemeanors of the first degree (excluding Riot, Assault, Inciting to Violence and Inducing Panic)

-Convictions where victim was less than sixteen years of age and offense is misdemeanor of first degree (excluding Non-Support).
+- Convictions where victim was less than sixteen years of age and offense is a misdemeanor of the first degree (excluding Non-Support)

 How and when to file:

-You can file an application to have a record sealed on a misdemeanor conviction one (1) year after the case is finished (finished INCLUDES one year after being discharged from probation, fines and/or costs are paid and restitution paid).
-Forms for filing can be obtained at the Clerks Office or here and must accompany a $60.00 filing fee AND an additional $10.00 processing fee for EACH case number (no personal checks).
+You can file an application to have a record sealed on a misdemeanor conviction one year after the case is finished (finished INCLUDES one year after being discharged from probation, fines and / or costs are paid and restitution paid).
+Forms for filing can be obtained at the Clerks Office or visiting the Court Forms Webpage and must accompany a $60 filing fee AND an additional $10 processing fee for EACH case number (no personal checks).
 Forms MUST be filed in person and a photo ID must be shown.

 If you still have questions regarding having a record sealed, you may want to seek the advice of an attorney.